Excursions

 Environmental Change and Management

-Students will learn about geological history, fluvial processes, tides and currents influencing Sydney Harbour estuary; experience a touch tank where they can identify organisms in the intertidal zone, undertake a range of fieldwork techniques to collect data about environmental change and hear from expert marine scientists about management strategies.
-This excursion is run in partnership with the Sydney Institute of Marine Science.
+Students will learn about geological history, fluvial processes, tides and currents influencing Sydney Harbour estuary; identify organisms in the intertidal zone, explore human impacts on foreshores and undertake a range of fieldwork techniques to collect data about environmental change and management.
 See more detail... |

 Stage 6 Marine Studies